-Daniel Finkelstein is a weekly columnist, leader writer and Associate Editor of The Times.
+Daniel Finkelstein is a columnist and Associate Editor of The Times.
 Before joining the paper in 2001 he was adviser to both Prime Minister John Major and Conservative leader William Hague, and he has advised many other prominent Conservative party ministers.
 He was made a life peer in 2013.
 Daniel is Alfred Wiener’s grandson.

 Daniel Finkelstein and Jonathan Freedland in conversation